radoslawazukowska/hotel-reservation-classification/README.md

 # Hotel Reservation Project
+## Description
+The goal of this project is to analyze hotel booking data to identify key patterns and correlations related to reservation cancellations.
+The project aims to evaluate multiple machine learning models and select the most effective one for predicting whether a hotel booking will be canceled.
 ## EDA
 ### Conclusions from 'object' data
 1. Meal plan type 3 was selected very rarely, while meal plan type 2 had the highest cancellation rate.